Glorious! We Want Your Story!

 Share this:

-For those joining via Zoom, our meeting room opens 15 minutes prior to the start of the service (at 12:45 PM) for a photo collage.
+For those joining via Zoom, our meeting room opens 15 minutes prior to the start of the service (at 10:45 AM) for weekly announcements.
 We request that everyone joining the service please display your first and last name.
 Thank you!

 Share this: